Marc de Hond: Internet company

 De Hond was born in Amsterdam.
 In 1996, he gave up studying economics at the age of 18 and started the internet companies Hatchoo with Mark Götz, and Veiling.com.
 Hatchoo! (with a nod to Yahoo!) was a humorous site where famous internet pages from home and abroad were parodied.
 De Hond & Götz also wrote a monthly column for Net Magazine from 1998 to 2001.
 In 1999, De Hond Jurgens became a partner in the company.
-In the spring of 2000, the successful internet auction site Veiling.com, based on the American site eBay, to German competitor Ricardo.
+In the spring of 2000, they sold their successful internet auction site Veiling.com, based on the American site eBay, to German competitor Ricardo.
 De Hond, Götz, and Jurgens received shares in Ricardo; the amount involved in the deal was undisclosed.
 In his book, Power de Hond says that the sale of his company "made him one of the youngest internet millionaires in the Netherlands on paper when the value of his shares went up in a matter of months".